 We have a Level 3 teaching assistant who has developed her skills in meeting the needs of our visual impairment children.
 She has worked closely with the specialist teachers and has supported children with Braille.
 All classrooms have daylight lighting, which provides greater access for children with visual impairment.
 We have also supported children with hearing impairments.
 All classrooms are carpeted and have blinds, which supports the needs of children with hearing impairment.

 All our teaching assistants have at least a level 2 qualification.
 We have level 3 teaching assistants who have developed a specialism.
-The school has a range of ICT programmes for pupils with SEN in addition to IPads, headphones, notebooks, computers and interactive whiteboards installed in every classroom.
+The school has a range of ICT programmes for pupils with SEND in addition to IPads, headphones, computers and interactive whiteboards installed in every classroom.

 Teaching and Learning

-The SENCo regularly reviews the progress and attainment of all children.
+The SENDCo regularly reviews the progress and attainment of all children.
 Identification of a particular need may come from these reviews and/or discussions with class teachers.
-The SENCo works closely with teachers and parents to plan an appropriate programme of intervention and support.
+The SENDCo works closely with teachers and parents to plan an appropriate programme of intervention and support.
 The programmes of intervention and support for children reflect the need to access the whole curriculum.
-Staff are trained regularly with regard to SEN and specific training is offered according to the need.
+Staff are trained regularly with regard to SEND and specific training is offered according to the need.
 The school nurse team are available to train staff for any specific medical need.